hawrajuma/StudySpace/README.md

 > email it to support@studyspace.com

 ## FAQs
-Here are responses to ome frequently asked questions.
+Here are responses to our most frequently asked questions.
 Please contact us if you have any questions that aren't covered here.
 > https://github.com/hawrajuma/StudySpace/blob/21c1625b56369e2b6eb9613522830218654af072/FAQ.md

 ## 📹 Demos, Screenshots, Videos, and Example Output